open2b/scriggo/test/compare/README.md

 # Running tests

-To run the compare tests, run the followind commands in the `test/compare` directory:
+To run the compare tests, run the following commands in the `test/compare` directory:

 ```bash
 > go generate